gabrielsr/mission_control-demo/README.rst

     ~$ brew install poetry
     # then use poetry to install dependencies
     ~$ poetry install
-    # and configure a virtual environment
+    # and configure a virtual environment in your shell
     ~$ poetry shell